kekyo/screw-up/README.md

 });
 ```

-### Custom Banner Template
+### Custom Output Keys

-You can provide a custom banner template:
+You can specify which metadata fields to include and in what order:

 ```typescript
 import { defineConfig } from 'vite';